prebid/prebid.github.io/dev-docs/modules/adpod.md

 ## How to use the module:

-In the users equivalent `<name>AdServerVideo` module, import the `initAdpodHooks` function and call it from within their module.
+In the user's equivalent `<name>AdServerVideo` module, import the `initAdpodHooks` function and call it from within their module.
+Executing the init function will initialize several key functions from the module that are designed to handle `adpod` objects (ie. adUnits, bids, etc.) as the auction proceeds.
+These functions will only affect `adpod` objects, other `mediaTypes` will be handled by the base Prebid code.

 ```
 initAdpodHooks();